QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

     * Use `rankmirrors` to sort mirrors automatically
     * Use `pacsearch` to search
     * Enables `pacdiff` to be used when updating files after an upgrade
-* TODO: Install the auto clean scripts
+* Install the auto clean scripts
     * Remove cache of uninstalled packages
     `sudoedit /etc/pacman.d/hooks/paccache-remove.hook`
     ```